windywishtrees/cardsphereCalc/README.md

 # How do I use it?

-Download as a zip and open the HTML file in your preferred browser.
+Download as a zip and open the index.html file in your preferred browser.
 You can even bookmark it so long as you don't change the directory.